 This is why we see the intent deficit most visibly in long, substantive knowledge work sessions rather than in short interactions.
 In a two-turn exchange – a question followed by an answer – the instruction and the generation are close enough that the instruction carries full weight.
 In a four-hour session producing a serious deliverable, the instructions established at session start are competing for attention with everything that has accumulated since.
 They lose the competition not because the model has ceased to understand them but because the mechanism by which they influence generation is structurally designed to prioritise proximate content.

-Together these two properties – pattern-completion pulling toward genre averages, attention attenuation weakening instructions that were not reinstated – produce the intent deficit as a predictable deployment-level phenomenon.
-It appears specifically in the conditions of real knowledge work: sessions long enough that initial instructions attenuate, tasks substantive enough that generation is not trivial, stakes high enough that the gap between the genre average and the correct specific answer matters.
-It does not appear in the short, controlled conditions under which capability benchmarks measure model performance.
-A model that scores at the frontier on standardised benchmarks can simultaneously produce the full catalogue of failures above in deployment – not because these results contradict each other but because the benchmark measures capability while the deployment conditions are what expose whether that capability is being exercised.
+Together these two properties – pattern-completion pulling toward genre averages, attention attenuation weakening instructions that were not reinstated – produce the intent deficit as a predictable deployment-level phenomenon, one that appears specifically in the conditions of real knowledge work: sessions long enough that initial instructions attenuate, tasks substantive enough that generation is not trivial, stakes high enough that the gap between the genre average and the correct specific answer matters.
+The short, controlled conditions under which capability benchmarks measure model performance do not surface it, which is why a model that scores at the frontier on standardised benchmarks can simultaneously produce the full catalogue of failures above in deployment – the benchmark measures capability, while the deployment conditions are what expose whether that capability is being exercised.

 What we are contesting is that any of them addresses the class of failure we are describing, which operates structurally across long sessions rather than at a single turn.
-Prompt engineering techniques are one-time conditioning interventions at context entry.
-They reshape the model's generation at the moment the prompt is being processed.
-They do not architecturally ensure that reasoning persists across a full session of substantive work, because the mechanism they act through – placing constraints in context – is subject to the same attention-weight decay as any other context-level intervention.
+Prompt engineering techniques are one-time conditioning interventions at context entry, reshaping the model's generation at the moment the prompt is processed, but they do not architecturally ensure that reasoning persists across a full session of substantive work, because the mechanism they act through – placing constraints in context – is subject to the same attention-weight decay as any other context-level intervention.

 The failure mode we are describing is therefore not one that an individual prompt attempts to prevent.
-It is not a failure of any particular decision; it is a failure that emerges across a long chain of decisions, each one of which was locally plausible but collectively drifted from what the task actually needed.
-No prompt at session start prevents the drift.
-Better prompts produce better starting conditions.
-They do not produce mechanisms for maintaining those conditions as the session fills.
+It is a failure that emerges across a long chain of decisions, each locally plausible but collectively drifted from what the task actually needed: no prompt at session start prevents this drift, because better prompts produce better starting conditions but not the mechanisms for maintaining those conditions as the session fills.

 This also explains why users who have worked extensively with language models often report that they have learned to get good results through some combination of skill, taste, and repeated correction – without being able to reduce what they have learned to a set of rules that a less experienced user could follow.
 What they have actually learned is a running discipline of identifying drift and intervening to correct it: noticing when the output is missing the audience, when a recommendation is buried, when a claim needs a verification step, when the conversion has dropped content.
 The discipline is continuous and distributed across the whole session.
 It is not encoded in any single prompt; it is encoded in the user's attention and reflexes.
 That discipline is exactly what the architecture described in the next post tries to encode structurally, so that it does not depend on the user having independently developed it.

 Andrews, Pritchett, and Woolcock, in their work on the capability trap, use isomorphic mimicry to describe a pattern in which governments adopt the institutional forms of capable states – the organisational charts, the designated procedures, the named reform policies – without developing the underlying function those forms require to work.
-The forms are present; the function they are supposed to enable is not.
-The pattern is not an occasional implementation failure.
-It is, in their analysis, the characteristic failure mode of state capability development in contexts where technical knowledge is abundant but the judgement required to translate that knowledge into effective situated action is scarce.
+The forms are present while the function they are supposed to enable is not, and in their analysis this is the characteristic failure mode of state capability development in contexts where technical knowledge is abundant but the judgement required to translate that knowledge into effective situated action is scarce.

 Whether these are the same mechanism operating at different scales, or structurally analogous mechanisms with a shared formal description, is a question the theoretical literature would have to resolve.
-What matters for practice is that the diagnostic is the same and the architectural response has the same shape.
-In both cases, the surface form is cheap; the reasoning from function is the scarce thing.
-In both cases, adding more forms – more policy templates at institutional scale, better prompts at session scale – does not close the gap, because the gap is not between having forms and lacking forms.
-It is between form and the reasoning that would make the form do what it is supposed to do.
+What matters for practice is that the diagnostic is the same and the architectural response has the same shape: in both cases the surface form is cheap, the reasoning from function is the scarce thing, and adding more forms – more policy templates at institutional scale, better prompts at session scale – does not close the gap, because the gap is between form and the reasoning that would make the form do what it is supposed to do.

 This framing matters for how we understand what AI does and does not contribute to knowledge work in institutional contexts.
 A default-deployed language model is exceptionally good at producing the surface forms of competent knowledge work.
 It is unreliable, in the specific ways the six failure modes describe, at supplying the reasoning from function that makes those forms actually work.
 An organisation that deploys AI tools without mechanisms for maintaining reasoning discipline is not getting a scalable substitute for experienced practitioners.
 It is getting form production at scale without the function.
 For contexts where experienced practitioners are abundant and AI is supplementary, this may be tolerable – the practitioners supply the function, and the AI accelerates the form.
 For contexts where experienced practitioners are scarce, the same deployment pattern risks reproducing isomorphic mimicry at industrial speed.
 The third post in this series develops this implication in detail.

-The rest of this series describes a response – not a prompt, and not a productivity technique, but an architecture: a structured set of mechanisms for keeping reasoning active across the full length of a substantive knowledge work session, distributed across multiple levels of the context that governs model behaviour so that no single level bears the full load of maintaining discipline.
+The rest of this series describes a response – an architecture rather than a prompt or a productivity technique: a structured set of mechanisms for keeping reasoning active across the full length of a substantive knowledge work session, distributed across multiple levels of the context that governs model behaviour so that no single level bears the full load of maintaining discipline.
 The mechanisms include specific reasoning patterns that establish purpose and audience before generation begins, per-decision checkpoints that prevent the accumulation of defaults, persistent artifacts that survive context attenuation, domain references that calibrate to specific genre requirements, and mechanical checks at the workflow stages where reasoning alone has been empirically shown to fail.

 The architecture operates at a level that practitioners working with general-purpose AI interfaces can deploy without developer access – loaded as a context document at session start, optionally extended with filesystem artifacts in environments that support them.
 We do not claim it is the only response possible to the intent deficit, or a complete response.
 Training-level interventions would address the underlying distribution pull in ways that no session-level architecture can.
 But session-level architecture is what is available to practitioners and institutions now, working with the models that actually exist, and what we have built is an attempt to make that level do as much as it can.